Person handling being sued in a car accident

 Can someone sue you personally after a car accident?

 In Florida, a person injured in a car accident is entitled to sue the at-fault driver and the owner of the at-fault driver’s vehicle.
-The liability of the car owner is capped at $600,000 pursuant to Florida Statute 324.021.
+The car owner’s liability for an accident caused by a permissive user is capped at $100,000 per person/$300,000 per incident if the owner is sufficiently insured, and $600,000 if the user is uninsured, pursuant to Florida Statute�?324.021.
 While most car accident cases will settle within the policy limits, cases that do not settle can result in a lawsuit.

 Can someone sue you after your insurance pays or settles?